jVilla206/patient_satisfaction/README.md

 row_number() over (partition by provider_ccn order by to_date(fiscal_year_end_date, 'MM/DD/YYYY') desc) as nth_row
 ````

 * To categorize the size of hospitals, I decided to count the number of in-patient hospital beds to label them as either 'small', 'medium', or 'large' scale hospitals.
-Categorizing hospitals into different sizes will allow us to put peer comparison groups where we can evaluate... things such as medium hospitals vs. other medium hospitals in a specific state.
+Categorizing hospitals into different sizes will allow us to put peer comparison groups where we can evaluate things such as medium hospitals vs. other medium hospitals in a specific state.

 **Problem 3: Dates are not formatted in a very good way**